aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 = (9 - 5)/ (3 - 2.3)
 = 5.71

-The cost function will tell you how good those values are (i.e. it will tell you how far off your predictions were from the actual data).
+The cost function will tell you how good those values are (i.e., it will tell you how far off your predictions were from the actual data).
 But what do we do based on that information?
 How do we find the values of m and b that will draw the best line?
 By using gradient descent.

-In a nutshell, to update m and b values in order to reduce Cost function (minimizing RMSE value) and achieving the best fit line the model uses Gradient Descent.
-The idea is to start with random m and b values and then iteratively updating the values, reaching minimum cost.
+In a nutshell, to update m and b values to reduce Cost function (minimizing RMSE value) and achieve the best fit line, the model uses Gradient Descent.
+The idea is to start with random m and b values and then iteratively update the values, reaching minimum cost.

-Let’s start with a simpler version of gradient descent, and then move on to the real version.
+Let's start with a simpler version of gradient descent and then move on to the real version.

 Suppose we decide to leave b at zero.
 So we experiment with what value m should be, always keeping b at 0.
 Now you can try various values for m, and you will end up with different costs.
 You can plot all of these costs on a graph: